derrrr/vk-ablum-downloader/README.md

-vk-album-downloader
+## vk-album-downloader
-===

 A python script for downloading photos from vk.com

 ### Features
-- Higher image resolution priority when downloading
+- Higher image resolution priority to download
 - Without login
 - Multiprocessing